-- Teams can focus and specialize on one task
+- Teams can focus and specialize on one domain

 - Better scalability and resource usage

-Since microservices are small without dependencies on other projects, they are easy to deploy.
+Since microservices are small and are independent of other projects, they are easy to deploy.
 A microservice can often be deployed with a couple of lines in a Dockerfile.

-Another big advantage, especially in bigger projects is that you can use different technologies for each service.
-The microservices often talk with each other over HTTP using HTTP verbs.
-Therefore each service can be written in a different language, for example, one service can be .net core, one can be Java and the third one can be Go.
+Another major benefit, especially in bigger projects is that you can use different technologies for each service.
+The microservices often talk with each other over HTTP or gRPC.
+Therefore, each service can be written in a different language.
+An example of this is that one service can be .NET Core, one can be Java and the third one can be Go.

-Microservices also help teams to focus on their task since they don’t have to care about unrelated services.
+Microservices also help teams to focus on their domain since they don’t have to care about unrelated services.
 For example, the team which provides the search service for an online shop only has to focus on features for the search.
-They don’t have to care how the shop shows products or processes orders.
+This means that they don’t have to care how the shop shows products or processes orders.
 This also helps the team to specialize in advanced search techniques which can lead to an even better product.